Peaky Blinders fans can't quite believe those characters are really dead after series 4's shocking first episode

 — Harvey (@harv_godz) November 15, 2017

 In fact, the majority of fans appear to be doing just that.
-RadioTimes.com asked 2,500 fans if they thought John and Michael were really dead – and 65% of them said no.
+RadioTimes.com asked 2,500 fans if they thought John and Michael were really dead – and nearly 66% of them said no.

 Real-life brothers Finn and Joe Cole (who play John and Michael) are keeping silent – much to the frustration of fans who’ve been bombarding them with “ARE YOU ALIVE THOUGH?” tweets.